Analysis of DNA for Casey lines

 The surname "Casey" is a fairly common surname (364th most common surname according to the 1964 Social Security survey of surnames in the book, "American Surnames," by Elsdon C. Smith).
 There are an estimated 150,000 individuals with the "Casey" surname in the United States and at least one hundred Casey men that have been declared the oldest ancestor of numerous Casey lines.
 With 75,000 Casey men living in the United States today, the chance for NPE events and name changes are quite high and each passing generation will create genetically "new" Casey lines.
 The highest priority of this project is to greatly increase the number of submissions that are "not" known to be related to the current oldest proven ancestors.
 The descendants of Cluster 3, 4 and 5 should not be discouraged and should recruit new members that they believe could be related to their lines.
 We also need more random submissions to determine how many major clusters that will form.
 Currently, this project is probably biased towards the SC and TN lines (long time interest in these lines and previous publications) and somewhat biased towards lines with recent origins in Ireland (the obvious origin of the Casey surname).

-For the ten submissions included in the SC and TN cluster, two submissions are from the same known ancestor and have identical DNA markers.
+For the ten submissions included in the SC TN cluster, two submissions are from the same known ancestor and have identical DNA markers.
 Another two submissions are from another proven ancestor but have two mutational differences (a third submission is required to truly understand the source of these mutations).
 A third submission is believed to Casey NPE event (the Hanvey line is believed to really be a Casey line).
-This leaves seven lines where there are no proven connections between the lines and six of these lines have unique DNA marker sets that can be charted in a DNA descendancy chart.
-Only the Ambler Casey line and Jesse E. Casey lines can not be separated - both having common 67 DNA markers.
-However, even with only six unique lines in this cluster, I am very encouraged of what these samples tell us and I am optimistic that additional samples will greatly help Casey research on the Casey lines of South Carolina and Tennessee.
+This leaves nine lines where there are no proven connections between the lines and six of these lines have unique DNA marker sets that can be charted in a DNA descendancy chart.
+The Ambler Casey line and Jesse E. Casey lines can not be separated - both having common 67 DNA markers.
+Additional markers beyond 67 markers will eventually separate these lines.
+However, even with only nine unique lines in this cluster, I am very encouraged of what these samples tell us and I am optimistic that additional samples will greatly help Casey research on the Casey lines of South Carolina and Tennessee.
 So what have we learned from these early submissions ?
 First, the SC & TN Cluster clearly validate what we all have suspected, that the Tennessee lines have their roots in South Carolina.
 We really already knew this from traditional genealogical research - but we now have this fact validated by scientific evidence as well.
-Second, all six lines (which are quite diverse) only have one to three marker deviations from the other SC and TN lines.
+Second, all nine lines (which are quite diverse) only have one to three marker deviations from the other SC and TN lines.
 Therefore, there was a big discovery that all South Carolina and Tennessee lines apppear to be much more closely related than anticipated.
 This means random new entries in this cluster could provide very interesting results.

-Ninth, the Henson Casey submissions clearly show the importance of getting two sons from one known ancestor.
+Ninth, the two Henson Casey submissions clearly show the importance of getting two sons from one known ancestor.
 The first submission (Jackson Casey) is now known to have a two marker mutation from his brother's line (Arvle Casey).
 It is now believed that these mutations may have occured in later generations - and do not represent the DNA marker set of Henson Casey.
-Originally, the analysis of Jackson Casey line was substantially off due to the recent discovery that these mutations probably occurred more recently are probably not genalogically significant as first believed.
+Originally, the analysis of Jackson Casey line was substantially off due to the recent discovery that these mutations probably occurred more recently and are probably not genalogically significant as first believed.
 A DNA submission from a third son is now required to determine Henson Casey's true DNA marker set.
 The conclusions for Henson Casey should be considered speculative until more DNA submissions reveal Henson Casey's true DNA marker set.
 Tenth, even with very few submissions, there appears to be the ability to speculate on how these SC and TN lines are related based on DNA submissions.
 It appears that a DNA descendency chart is possible that shows how these lines could be related and is very helpful in determining what kind of submissions are needed next.
 The DNA descendency chart (shown later in this web page) is a very unique approach that does not appear most DNA projects and should be considered speculative in nature.
+Eleventh, there still remain several mutations that are assumed to genealogically significant mutations that may not be as significant as concluded in this analysis.
+The James H. Casey mutation of 437 (15 to 16) is being used to separate this line from others.
+However, this mutation could be from James H. Casey or from any of his male descendants.
+If this mutation was recent mutation, the placement of James H. Casey would move up in the descedant chart.
+Only submissions of different sons of James H. Casey would reveal how significant this mutation will eventually become.
+Twelveth, there are a couple of mutations that could be much more significant than currently concluded.
+One submission of John Casey (MO) has 460=11 which is believed to be a recent mutation.
+However, 460=11 matches the Irish cluster.
+Future submissions of the John Casey (MO) may reveal that John Casey (MO) could move up to the top of the Decendancy Chart.
+Two sons of Henson Casey have 460=12 and 460=13, probably the most important DNA mutation for this cluster.
+This DNA mutation also splits the cluster into two distinct groups.
+Until additional submissions of Henson Casey are submitted, it is uncertain which group the Henson Casey line belongs to.

 Detailed analysis of DNA submissions